hunterchen7/HumanBenchmarkBot/README.md

  To use, run the scripts when you're on the respective tests, I suppose I could even automate this at some point as well...

+ Here's how the working stuff currently works:
- - The chimp test looks for the boxes with numbers on screen and stores their locations in an array, pyautogui then clicks the locations in order.
+ - The chimp test looks for the boxes with numbers on screen with the screen_search library and stores their locations in an array, pyautogui then clicks the locations in order.
  - The typing test uses Tesseract to recognize text in the box and then types it with pyautogui.write(), 0.04s delay so it types at 255 WPM.
- - The aim trainer searches for the target on screen and clicks it, to increase performance the target used here is just a small portion of the real target.
+ - The aim trainer searches for the target on screen (also screen_search) and clicks it, to increase performance the target used here is just a small portion of the real target.